gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 A dozen freshly-cut stumps clustered around the tunnel mouth.  *It would have been hellish hard work*, Erileine thought.
-Dangling in a harness as you swung the ax, having to watch that you didn't chop through the rope you were hanging on...
-They must have been at it for hours.
+Dangling in a harness as you swung the ax, having to watch that you didn't chop through the rope you were hanging on…  They must have been at it for hours.

 But something else was asking for her attention.
-Something about the vests the two men had been wearing...
-"They're Hett!" she exclaimed, immediately adding, "At least, I think so."
+Something about the vests the two men had been wearing…  "They're Hett!" she exclaimed, immediately adding, "At least, I think so."

 Razi studied the mountainside thoughtfully.  "*La*, well, I think this